-1. Standard utility charges for waste collection in the Region for the 2024/2025 financial year are fixed as follows:
+1. Standard utility charges for waste collection in the Region for the 2025/2026 financial year are fixed as follows:

-Service Description Amount per Service Residential A This is the utility charge for waste management for the standard refuse collection service and allows for: • a 140/120L wet waste bin collected weekly; and • a 240L dry waste bin collected fortnightly Or, from (or after) February 2025: \$451.00 This is the utility charge for waste management for the standard refuse & recycling collection service and allows for: a 140L mixed waste bin collected weekly; and a 240L recycling bin collected fortnightly Ψ-01.00 Residential C This is the utility charge for waste management for the standard refuse collection service and allows for: • a 240L wet waste bin collected weekly 4540.00 Or, from (or after) February 2025: This is the utility charge for waste management for the standard refuse & recycling collection service and allows for: a 240L mixed waste bin collected weekly \$512.00 Non-Residential A This is the utility charge for waste management for the standard refuse collection service and allows for: • a 140/120L wet waste bin collected weekly; and • a 240L dry waste bin collected fortnightly.
-Or, from (or after) February 2025: This is the utility charge for waste management for the standard refuse & recycling collection service and allows for: • a 140L mixed waste bin collected weekly; and \$451.00 Non-Residential C a 240L recycling bin collected fortnightly This is the utility charge for waste management for the standard refuse collection service and allows for: • a 240L wet waste bin collected weekly.
-Or, from (or after) February 2025: This is the utility charge for waste management for the standard refuse & recycling collection service and allows for: a 240L mixed waste bin collected weekly \$512.00
+Service Description Amount per Service State Waste Charge Inclusive Residential A This is the utility charge for waste management for the standard refuse &amp; recycling collection service for residential premises and allows for: a 140L general waste bin collected weekly; and a 240L recycling bin collected fortnightly. \$467 N/A Residential C This is the utility charge for waste management for the standard refuse collection service for residential premises and allows for: a 240L general waste bin collected weekly. \$530 N/A Non-Residential A This is the utility charge for waste management for the standard refuse &amp; recycling collection service for non- residential premises and allows for: a 140L general waste bin collected weekly; and a 240L recycling bin collected fortnightly. \$467 \$664 Non-Residential C This is the utility charge for waste management for the standard refuse service for non-residential premises and allows for: a 240L general waste bin collected weekly. \$530 \$712